novemberted/qa-interview-test/README.md

 Using this test plan, test the page.
 Document any bugs you find.

 # Part 2:
-Fork this repo to your personal GitHub account
+Fork this repo to your personal GitHub account.

 Write a test that does the following:

 1. Navigate to the same page as above